 - M. to assure full understanding of conformance to the solicitation requirements. - N. Sole Source is an award of contract to the only known source for the required goods or services, occasioned by the unique nature of the requirement, the vendor, and the impracticality of obtaining competition or market conditions.
 Examples of sole source procurement include, but are not limited to, the following: - Certain curriculum or training, or equipment that is available only through the developer or manufacturer or consultant with specific expertise; - Items that are available from one source because of patents, copyrights, secret processes, or natural monopolies; - Films, manuscripts, or books published and available from only one source; - Electricity, gas, water and other utility services; - Captive replacement parts or components for equipment; - Books, papers and other library materials for a public library that are available only from the person holding exclusive distribution rights to the materials; - Maintenance services required to maintain warranty coverage. - O. Single Source is an award of contract based upon the deliberate choice of a particular vendor.
-Examples of single source procurement include, but are not limited to, the following: - Pre-existing relationship with a vendor for which a level of consistency is critical, such as a technological service or a group facilitation or consultation service; - A CSC employee that has left employment but whose expertise is required for transition or a special project; - Annual maintenance or services agreements with a vendor that developed a specific platform, software or service for CSC.
+Examples of single source procurement include, but are not limited to, the following: - Pre-existing relationship with a vendor for which a level of consistency is critical, such as a technological service or a group facilitation or consultation service; - A CSC employee that has left employment but whose expertise is required for transition or a special project; - Annual maintenance or services agreements with a vendor that developed a unique platform, software, or service for CSC. - Only one vendor responds to a solicitation or no vendor that responds to a solicitation meets the needs of CSC, as described in the bid document.